jso123450/Illustrate-My-Thang/README.md

 - Users can experience playing through the game at http://illustratemythang.chickenkiller.com:5000, or http://104.131.91.167:5000.

 # To Do List
-- (Features to be implemented in later versions)
+- (features to be implemented in later versions)
 - User Accounts (with logins, number of wins, etc.)
 - Support for Multiple Rooms (able to join whichever room you please)
 - Changing the Mouse Pointer (depending on drawing tool)